More European Flights to Resume in July but Travel Demand Remains Uncertain

-(COPENHAGEN, Denmark) — Finland’s national airline, a major carrier between Europe and China, said Monday it will add more flights and routes beginning in July if governments ease their lockdowns enough for travel to resume.
+(COPENHAGEN, Denmark) — European airlines are planning for a return to the skies this summer after being grounded almost completely for weeks over the coronavirus pandemic.

-The outlook for flying overall, however, remains uncertain, with companies forecasting a slow recovery even next year due to public health restrictions and concerns.
+The outlook, however, remains uncertain, with companies forecasting a slow recovery even next year due to public health restrictions and concerns.

-Finnair, which had been forced to temporarily cancel flights to mainland China and other Asian destinations because of the coronavirus, said it will restart in phases, “with a strong focus on Asia, which is strategically important” for the state-controlled airline.
+Finland’s national airline, a major carrier between Europe and China, said Monday it will add more flights and routes beginning in July if governments ease their lockdowns enough for travel to resume.

+It will restart in phases, with a strong focus on Asia, which is strategically important for the state-controlled airline.
 The Helsinki-based company said it will fly to Beijing, Hong Kong, and Shanghai, adding it was pending government approval, but also to Nagoya, Osaka and Tokyo Narita in Japan; and to Singapore, Seoul and Bangkok.

 “We expect aviation to recover gradually, starting in July”, Finnair Chief Commercial Officer Ole Orver said in a statement.
 “Our intention is to operate approximately 30% of our normal amount of flights in July, and we will also start long-haul flights to our key Asian destinations.
 We will then add routes and frequencies month by month as demand recovers.”

-In July, Finnair would also resume flying to several major cities in Europe as well as six domestic routes.
+In July, Finnair also aims to resume flying to several cities in Europe as well as six domestic routes.
 Destinations in Spain, Italy and Poland would be added in August.

 The airline does not expect passengers to have to sit next to each other as the numbers are forecast to be small.